Oklahoma Medical Research Foundation: Heart and blood diseases

+In the 1980s, OMRF researchers studied protein C and developed a treatment for sepsis which utilized activated protein C.

+Genes & Human Disease

+In 1995, OMRF researchers established a national registry and data repository for studying the genetic causes of systemic lupus erythematosus.

 Education programs

 In 1956, OMRF established its Sir Alexander Fleming Scholar Program, a summer research training program for Oklahoma high school and college students.

 The 'Teen Leaders in Philanthropy' class was created in 2012 to let up to 40 high school sophomores, juniors and seniors develop hands-on leadership skills and an understanding of what a nonprofit organization does.
 The program gives participants a chance to learn from a variety of charitable organizations, donors and volunteers during nine sessions throughout the school year.

 OMRF also provides the training ground for graduate and postdoctoral students each year in the M.D./Ph.D Program at the University of Oklahoma Medical School.

 Core facilities

 OMRF maintains numerous core facilities, including: